russom/DSND-Capstone/Capstone_writeup.md

 ```

 Based on the information available in this column, we can define new variables identifying, for example, an actual churn (looking at when the users visits `Cancellation Confirmation`) or an `Upgrade`/`Downgrade`, but also events like the user giving a Thumbs Up or adding friends, or seeing a Rolling Advert.
-It would also be possible to recontruct the time spent by the users with the system, making reference to the `registration` and `ts` columns.
+It would also be possible to reconstruct the time spent by the users with the system, making reference to the `registration` and `ts` columns.

 Starting from these ideas I decided to modify the dataset: